iterative/dvc.org/content/docs/command-reference/exp/show.md

 - `-v`, `--verbose` - displays detailed tracing information.

-## Example: Tabular data
+## Examples

 > This example is based on our
 > [Get Started](/doc/tutorials/get-started/experiments), where you can find the
 > actual source code.

-The basic use case shows the values in the current
-> workspace:
+Let's say we have run 3 experiments in our project.
+The basic usage shows the workspace (Git working tree) and experiments derived from `HEAD` (`11-bigrams-experiment` branch in this case), and all of their metrics and params (scroll right to see all):

 ```dvc
 $ dvc exp show